NRCan/GSC-Field-Application/README.md

 Target users are geologist that would like an easy to use, validation, standardize and consult field geological information for later office and analysis use.
 This application is intented for regional geology for data gathering or cartography.

-The GSC Field Application only records bedrock geology data at this time, but we will be extending it to include surficial data in the near future.
+The GSC Field Application supports bedrock geology, drill holes and surficial geology.

 ## Requirements